Zaed-solutions/Khana/README.md

 3. Open the APK file and follow the installation prompts.
    **Note:** To run the app, you need to run the local server from the [KhanaServer](https://github.com/Zaed-solutions/KhanaServer) repository.
-<a name="usage"></a>
-## ✨ Usage

-1. Open the app and sign up or log in.
-2. Browse available products on the home screen, filter, or search for specific items.
-3. Add items to the cart or wishlist.
-4. Apply promo codes and proceed to checkout.
-5. Track orders and manage profile settings.
-6. Enjoy shopping 🤎

 <a name="technologies-used"></a>